The Neighbors: Income

 who live below the federal poverty line.
 In some wealthy gated communities,

 the areas immediately surrounding can have high rates of childhood poverty,

 which indicates other social issues.
 NeighborhoodScout's analysis reveals

 both aspects of income and poverty for this neighborhood.

-The neighbors in the City Center neighborhood in East Wenatchee are lower-middle income, making it a below average income neighborhood.
+The neighbors in the City Center neighborhood in East Wenatchee are middle-income, making it a moderate income neighborhood.

-line, this neighborhood has a higher rate of childhood poverty than 69.9%
+is a lower rate of childhood poverty than is found in 50.8%

 The Neighbors: Occupations